 - Faded, erratic, or no display after the system has been in service for a while may indicate power supply issues.

 - A low-battery warning for the base station console may be a minor issue if the unit runs properly on AC power, but old batteries should be removed to prevent damage from leaking batteries.
 Servicing sensor transmitter batteries will depend on the power configuration of the particular system.

 - Fault codes, erratic displays, or just nonsensical data can often be cleared by doing a full reboot of the base unit.

-- Loss of communication between the data logger and the home computer can usually be resolved with simple troubleshooting techniques
+- Loss of communication between the data logger and the home computer can usually be resolved with simple Weather Station Troubleshooting techniques

 - If there is faulty or no data from just one or two sensors, there may be a power or mechanical issue in the sensor suite rather than the base station.

 - Use your weather station to not only observe your local weather but also as a tool to understanding weather and climate in general.

 How to Clean and Maintain Davis Vantage Vue Weather Station